LIBSVM Tools

 For some applications, data instances are strings.
 SVM trains a model using some string kernels.
 This experimental code (download zip file

 here) allows string inputs and implements one string kernel.
-Details are in README.
+Details are in README.string.

 Author: Guo-Xun Yuan